-CONSTITUENT FINE-GRAINED SOILS (50% or more fines) COARSE-GRAINED SOILS (less than 50% fines) Major Silt, Lean Clay, Elastic Silt, or Fat Clay Sand or Gravel Modifying (Secondary) Precedes major constituent 30% or more coarse-grained: Sandy or Gravelly 4 More than 12% fine-grained: Silty or Clayey Minor 15% to 30% coarse-grained: with Sand or with Gravel 5% to 12% fine-grained: with Silt or with Clay Follows major constituent 30% or more total coarse-grained and lesser coarse- grained constituent is 15% or more: with Sand or with Gravel 15% or more of a second coarse- grained constituent: with Sand or with Gravel All percentages are by weight of total specimen passing a 3-inch sieve The order of terms is: Modifying Major with Minor .
-Determined based on behavior.
+CONSTITUENT 2 FINE-GRAINED SOILS (50% or more fines) 1 COARSE-GRAINED SOILS (less than 50% fines) 1 Major Silt, Lean Clay, Elastic Silt, or Fat Clay 3 Sand or Gravel 4 Modifying (Secondary) Precedes major constituent 30% or more coarse-grained: Sandy or Gravelly 4 More than 12% fine-grained: Silty or Clayey 3 Minor 15% to 30% coarse-grained: with Sand or with Gravel 4 5% to 12% fine-grained: with Silt or with Clay 3 Follows major constituent 30% or more total coarse-grained and lesser coarse- grained constituent 15% or more of a second coarse- grained constituent: is 15% or more: with Sand or with Gravel 5 with Sand or with Gravel ^5 2 The order of terms 3 Determined based s is: Modifying Major witl d on behavior. d on which constituent co imen passing a 3-inch sieve h Minor. mprises a larger percentage